babayefarzan/Opportunity-Zones/README.md

 # Opportunity-Zones
-Generated while working on SEEDS II Solar Opportunity Zones
+Scripts for generating SEEDS II Solar Opportunity Zones layers for [Solar For All app](https://maps.nrel.gov/solar-for-all/).